kukua/concava-setup-context-broker/README.md

 ```

 Now you will be able to open `http://<container ip>:8000/` and login with username `idm` and password `idm`.

+Note: do not use in production without closing ports in `docker-compose.yml`.

 ## Test